 You can also prevent contaminants by building a physical barrier around plant or making use of raised beds.

 So, there you have it.
 Everything you’ll need to know to ensure you have gorgeous growing beech hedge plants in your garden.
-Check out our list of fastest growing hedging plants for more options.
+Check out our Griselinia growing guide and list of fastest growing hedging plants for more options.

 When planting, make sure you give your beech enough sun and space to grow.
 While it’s not needy on nutrients, at the very least, ensure your soil is always well draining so you never have your beech hedging in water logged soil.